MoonTseng/sdn_blockchain/README.md

 # sdn_blockchain
 SDN+Blockchain+In-band Telemetry
-This project describe how combine SDN and blockchain technology
+This project describes how to combine SDN and blockchain technology The environment is based on mininet and P4 language